An Idaho newspaper editor struggled to get Excel access for staff. After tweeting about it, she was fired.

 On Monday, McClatchy dismissed her for violating its social media policy, Lords told The Washington Post.
 The paper’s union publicly slammed the decision hours later, advocating not for one of its members but for the newsroom’s top manager in an unusual move.

-Yet Lords, who said that she respects the company’s decision, said she would tweet the message again.
+Yet Lords, who said she respects the company’s decision, said she would tweet the message again.
 “Advocating for a staff that has worked so hard over the last few years is the least I can do,” she said.
 “I genuinely feel like they deserve that.”

-In a statement to The Post, a McClatchy spokesperson said the company does not comment on “internal personnel matters,” but added that “the full facts of the situation are not accurately represented on social media.”
+In a statement to The Post, a McClatchy spokesperson said the company does not comment on “internal personnel matters,” but added “the full facts of the situation are not accurately represented on social media.”

-In a letter to McClatchy news executives late on Monday, the Idaho News Guild protested Lords’s “abrupt and inappropriate firing” and demanded that she be reinstated as editor.
+In a letter to McClatchy news executives late on Monday, the Idaho News Guild protested Lords’s “abrupt and inappropriate firing” and demanded she be reinstated as editor.

 “We always knew she had our back.
 We always knew she was going to fight for us if we needed anything,” Michael Lycklama, a sportswriter and union steward, said in an interview with The Post.
 “When that’s what gets her fired, it’s a pretty chilling message to send to your employees.”

-He noted that the new reporter was eventually granted access to Excel on her company laptop.
+He noted the new reporter was eventually granted access to Excel on her company laptop.
 But the union’s letter also pointed to a broader set of frustrations, including job openings left unfilled for months, that they say have weakened the Statesman and its sister publications during an unprecedented rush of news.

 The McClatchy Co., a chain of 30 daily newspapers that includes the Miami Herald and Sacramento Bee, declared bankruptcy last summer after years of declining ad revenue and shrinking print readership.
 In July, it was purchased by the hedge fund Chatham Asset Management.